-Georgia governor quarantining; exposed to infected person
+Georgia governor quarantining; US rep. COVID-19 positive

-ATLANTA (AP) — Republican Georgia Gov. Brian Kemp and his wife have gone into quarantine after being exposed to someone who tested positive for COVID-19, his spokesman announced Friday.
+ATLANTA (AP) — Republican Georgia Gov. Brian Kemp and his wife are quarantining after being exposed to someone who tested positive for COVID-19, his spokesman announced Friday.

-The spokesman, Cody Hall, said in a statement that Kemp and first lady Marty Kemp “were recently exposed to an individual who received a positive test result for COVID-19.”
+Kemp spokesman Cody Hall said Kemp and first lady Marty Kemp both got coronavirus tests, but he did not say if they had received the results yet.

-Hall said both have received a coronavirus test, though he did not say if they’d received the results yet.
+In a separate announcement Friday, U.S. Rep. Drew Ferguson of West Point, Georgia, said he had tested positive for the virus.
+Ferguson appeared with Kemp at a rally on Tuesday, but it was unclear if Ferguson is the person to whom Hall was referring.
+Hall did not release any names in his statement.

 Georgia has had more than 350,000 confirmed cases of the virus.
 More than 7,900 people in the state have died after contracting the virus, according to data from the state Department of Public Health.